-Each control station will maintain a Control Station Activity Log to record pertinent information (i.e. routine, emergencies and/or unusual incidents).
-The date and time will be noted on each item recorded (5-ACI-3A-09).
+Each control station will maintain a Control Station Activity Log to record pertinent information.
+The date and time will be noted on each item recorded.

-- (a) All entries and exits to and from the control station are to be recorded, giving date, time in, and time out, name and by whom authorized. - (b) Any alarms and trouble experienced will be documented with an explanation. - (c) Any unusual occurrences will be recorded. - (d) All keys issued will be recorded on a Key Check Out Log in accordance with key control policy. - (e) All weapons or equipment will be recorded on a Weapon-Equipment Check Out Log. - (f) When status of offenders assigned to the area requires a DC-141, the form will be kept current by proper entry and signature. - (g) No person under duress retains authority to give orders or directions to any staff member and no offender will be released with hostages.
+- (a) All entries and exits to and from the control station are to be recorded, giving date, time in, and time out, name and by whom authorized. - (b) Any alarms and trouble experienced will be documented with an explanation. - (c) Any unusual occurrences will be recorded.

+- (d) All keys issued will be recorded on a Key Check Out Log in accordance with key control policy. - (e) All weapons or equipment will be recorded on a Weapon-Equipment Check Out Log. - (f) When status of inmates assigned to the area requires a DC-141, the form will be kept current by proper entry and signature. - (g) No person under duress retains authority to give orders or directions to any staff member and no offender will be released with hostages.